Why you should get your own VPS server and the 5 best Linux distros to install on it.

 Ubuntu is the most popular Linux distro out there and for good reason.
-Ubuntu offers an interactive GUI experience, reliability and a large selection of software from its own App Store.
+Ubuntu VPS offers an interactive GUI experience, reliability, and a large selection of software from its own App Store.
 It also now includes the popular VPN (Virtual Private Network) service WireGuard by default.
+For an in-depth understanding of VPNs and their applications, a resource like VPNBrains can be invaluable, offering insights and guidance on the best VPN services available.
 You can update your distro for five years after its release thereby saving you from constantly having to update your software.
 It also comes with the ability to build your own cloud platform.

-Before we go, we would like to make an honourable mention.
+Before we go, we would like to make an honorable mention.
 AlmaLinux is a very robust, viable alternative to CentOS.
-Due to CentOS' recent acquisition by RHEL, it has become a rolling release platform and no new stable releases will be pushed.
-In conclusion CentOS, starting with version 8, has become a testing ground for RHEL.
-AlmaLinux is based on the same architecture as CentOS, has a rapidly developing community and it enjoys the same software support as CentOS.
+Due to CentOS’ recent acquisition by RHEL, it has become a rolling release platform and no new stable releases will be pushed.
+In conclusion, CentOS, starting with version 8, has become a testing ground for RHEL.
+AlmaLinux is based on the same architecture as CentOS, has a rapidly developing community, and enjoys the same software support as CentOS.
 CentOS 7 will be supported until 2024, but we recommend you jump ship to AlmaLinux.

 Those were our picks for the 5 best Linux distributions you should use on your VPS server.
-Did we miss something out?
+Did we miss something?
 Make sure to let us know in the comments below!

 Read more here about why you should get your own VPS server and how it can tremendously boost your business!